joseca21/Cleaning_Data_Project/README.md

 ##### QUESTION 3: Uses descriptive activity names to name the activities in the data set

-*Activity names are read from activity_labels.txt and assigned to Activity_Labels data.frame Descriptive names are then added to Activity_Labels dataset*
+*Activity names are read from activity_labels.txt and assigned to Activity_Labels data.frame.
+Descriptive names are then added to Activity_Labels dataset*

 Activity_Labels <- read.csv("./activity_labels.txt", header=F, sep="")